simw/xml-to-pydantic/docs/fields.md

 #> element_1=4.53 element_2='hello'
 ```

-If all fields are defined using XPath directly on XmlField, then
+If all fields are defined using XPath directly on DocField, then
 the alias_generator has no effect.

 ## Unions